Eve Muirhead: 2015–2022: Olympic champion

-Muirhead would not play at the World Championships again until 2021, after missing 2018 due to losing a playoff against that year's Scottish champion Hannah Fleming, losing the 2019 Scottish final to Sophie Jackson, and because the 2020 World Women's Curling Championship was cancelled due to the COVID-19 pandemic.
-At the 2021 World Women's Curling Championship, which was played in a bio-secure "bubble" due to the ongoing pandemic, Muirhead led Scotland to a 6–7 record for an 8th place finish.
+Muirhead did not appear at the World Championships again until 2021, after missing 2018 due to losing a playoff against that year's Scottish champion Hannah Fleming, losing the 2019 Scottish final to Sophie Jackson, and because the 2020 World Women's Curling Championship was cancelled due to the COVID-19 pandemic.
+She won the 2020 Scottish Championships by beating Maggie Wilson 8–3 in the final.
+At the 2021 World Women's Curling Championship in Calgary, Canada, which was played in a bio-secure "bubble" due to the ongoing pandemic, Muirhead led Scotland to a 6–7 record for an eighth-place finish.
+Muirhead was skip of the Scotland team that won gold at the 2021 European Curling Championships in Lillehammer, Norway.
+The team of Muirhead, Dodds, Wright and Hailey Duff, defeated defending champions Sweden in the gold medal match.
+She has since stated that around this period she was suffering from depression.